 The Environmental Health Standing Committee (enHealth), which is a subcommittee of the Australian Health Protection Principal Committee (AHPPC), has developed guidance to assist regulatory authorities in the undertaking of Human Health Risk Assessments and assessment of any public health risks to communities affected by these contamination events.
 The AHPPC, which comprises the Chief Health Officers of each state and territory, and the Australian Government Chief Medical Officer, has endorsed this guidance, which is available at Environmental health publications.

-The per-and poly-fluoroalkyl substances (PFAS) National Environmental Management Plan (NEMP) is being developed with the aim of providinggovernments with a consistent, practical, risk-based framework for the environmental regulation of PFAS-contaminated materials and sites.
-The PFAS NEMP is being developed as an adaptive plan, able to respond to emerging research and knowledge.
+The per-and poly-fluoroalkyl substances (PFAS) National Environmental Management Plan (NEMP) was endorsed by Australia's Environment Ministers with the aim of providing governments with a consistent, practical, risk-based framework for the environmental regulation of PFAS-contaminated materials and sites.
+The PFAS NEMP is an adaptive plan, able to respond to emerging research and knowledge.